gi-no/blog_mean_stack/article2.md

 });
 ```

-Now, "name" field store a message, "user" field store User's ObjectID. "ref: 'User'" relate the ObjectID to User collection, and enables to expand using populate() function. "createAt" field have "Date.now" function as a default value to set creation time automatically.
+Now, the "name" field stores a message, "user" field stores User's ObjectID. "ref: 'User'" relates the ObjectID to the User collection, and enables to expand using populate() function.
+The "createAt" field have "Date.now()" function as a default value to set creation time automatically.

 #### Server-side API routing configuration
-For API Requests requiring authentication, add "auth.isAuthenticated()" middleware to the routings.
-By that, posting or deleting messages from unauthorized users are prohibited, and request object(req) have user field(req.user) to store User object.
+For APIs requiring authentication, add "auth.isAuthenticated()" middleware to the routings.
+In this way, posting or deleting messages from unauthorized users is prohibited, and request object ("req") have user field ("req.user") to store User object.

 server/api/thing/index.js: